 Please WEAR A MASK yourself when interacting with our staff.
 Be sure to wear the mask properly so that it covers your nose and mouth.

-Do you wish to come into the clinic or be curbside?
+Let us know if you wish to come into the clinic or be curbside.

 We only allow ONE HUMAN into the building with the pet/s.